wnguyen1312/Interdiscplinary-computing-project-Group-1/README.md

 Spherical lens can suffer from spherical aberrations if the rays are not paraxial.
 Aberrations mean that highly deviated rays (i.e not paraxial) do not focus at the expected focal points.
 One way to counter this is through the use of adaptive optics, which involves essentially deforming the original spherical shapes.
 In terms of optimisation, we would measure the level of aberrations with the RMS spot size.
 The smaller the RMS spot size, the more focus your image is.
 The RMS spot size is found by tracing multiple rays through the system and working out the associated RMS value.
 Then, we will use some optimising routine from Scipy to obtain the deformation parameters to obtain the minimum RMS spot size.
 For a large number of parameters (I.e multiple lens / imaging system), we want to use the Nelder-Mead method, which is more robust as it is not gradient based.

-## References

-[1]: "Facts About Refractive Errors".
-NEI.
-October 2010.
-Archived from the original on 28 July 2016.
-Retrieved 30 July 2016

-[2] https://courses.lumenlearning.com/suny-physics/chapter/26-2-vision-correction/ [accessed on 27th February 2023]

-## Optical-Ray-Tracer
+## Overview of the code

-Date: 27/11/2022
+Date: 15/03/2023

-By: William Nguyen
+By: William Nguyen, Oliver Lam, Shreya Sridharan, Jingheng Peng

 Written and tested in Python 3.7